-The Southeast Region Chapter of APT was founded in 2003 at Jekyll Island, Georgia.
+The Southeast Chapter of APT (APT SE) was founded in 2003 at Jekyll Island, Georgia.
 The chapter's geographic region includes Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Puerto Rico, and the U.S. Virgin Islands.

-For membership and event information, please contact Craig M. Bennett, Jr.
+For membership and event information, please contact Trish Smith or Amanda Brown.

 Visit our Facebook page to stay up to date on events and meetings: